 Spanning five decades, Doug Albert (trumpet), Gene Clark (trumpet), Dr. Kristen Albert (horn), Andy Walls (trombone) and Geoff Davis (tuba) believe that making great music takes hard work, but must be enjoyable for each other and their audiences.
 We think you’ll agree that commitment comes through in every performance.

-Fine Arts Series: Lancaster British Brass Brand
+Fine Arts Series: Lancaster British Brass BandMay 31, 2026 at 4:00 PM |

 This popular ensemble follows the path first laid down in the smoky mill and mining towns of mid-nineteenth century Britain.
-Gradually evolving into a fixed instrumentation of 28 players (and 1 conductor), the brass band flourished under the sponsorship of mill and mine owners bent on “moral and spiritual uplift,” thus laying the groundwork for a later time when the Salvation Army began capitalizing on the success of the bands by establishing brass bands as part of their outreach through music.
+Gradually evolving into a fixed instrumentation of 28 players (and 1 conductor), the brass band flourished under the sponsorship of mill and mine owners bent on “moral and spiritual uplift,” thus laying the ground- work for a later time when the Salvation Army began capitalizing on the success of the bands by establishing brass bands as part of their outreach through music.

 The varied selections of the Lancaster British Brass Band are sure to please a wide range of tastes and interests.
 A typical program consists of transcriptions of the classics, marches, hymns, popular music arrangements, solos and, last but not least, original compositions written for the medium.

 Their unique sound, being composed entirely of brass winds and percussion instruments, has been compared to “one big, magnificent pipe organ.”
-Come and experience it for yourself!
+COME AND EXPERIENCE IT FOR YOURSELF!